conda-forge/conda-forge.github.io/docs/maintainer/pinning_deps.md

 :::note

-If the constraints in `conda-forge-pinning` are not strict enough, you can override them by changing back to pinning the package with a version manually.
-You can make a pinning stricter by adding `{{ pin_compatible('gmp', max_pin='x.x.x') }}` to run requirements.
+If the constraints in `conda-forge-pinning` (resp. those coming from the package's run-exports) are not strict enough, you can override them by changing back to pinning the package with a version manually.
+You can make a pinning stricter by adding `{{ pin_compatible('gmp', max_pin='x.x.x') }}`
+to run requirements.

 :::